chbighammsft/add-in-docs/outlook/manifests/define-add-in-commands.md

 ### MessageComposeCommandSurface

 This puts buttons on the ribbon for add-ins using mail compose form.
 It is defined the same as for MessageReadCommandSurface.

 ### AppointmentOrganizerCommandSurface

 This puts buttons on the ribbon for the form that's displayed to the organizer of the meeting.
 It is defined the same as for MessageReadCommandSurface.

 ### AppointmentAttendeeCommandSurface

 This puts buttons on the ribbon for the form that's displayed to the attendee of the meeting.
 It is defined the same as for MessageReadCommandSurface.

+### Module

+This puts buttons on the ribbon for the module extension.
+It is defined the same as for MessageReadCommandSurface.

 ## Resources element